Charcoal pile: Operation

 In order to produce charcoal, water and the volatile components of the wood have to evaporate.

 At the charcoal burning site, which is located where possible near a body of water so that it can be extinguished later, the wood pile is built in approximately hemispherical or conical piles, using short logs, mostly one-metre long, in even fashion (standing or lying down), around the central chimney (Quandel).
 A bank of ash and earth (Stübbewall) can be built all round the pile.

 On top of this an airtight roof is constructed of dry fir branches, leaves, hay or straw, or alternatively of grass, vegetation and moss.
 Finally the pile is sealed airtight with a mix of ash and charcoal pieces (possibly known as 'culm' or 'brusque'; German: Lösche, Stübbe, Stibbe or Gestübe) and earth, with the exception of the central chimney.
 A support made of logs and planks is then built round the base of the pile.
 Then the pile is ignited via the chimney which is then also sealed.

-A sure sign that the charring has started is the so-called 'knocking' of the pile.
-The strong heating leads to wood gas deflagration which, if the covering of the pile is too strong, to an explosion.
+A sure sign that the charring has started is the so-called 'knocking' of the pile; the intense heat causes deflagration of wood gas which, if the covering of the pile is too strong, can lead to an explosion.
 At the top as well as at the foot of the pile, individual holes are made in the surface, by means of which the fire in the pile is regulated.
 Under this blanket, incineration is conducted with carefully regulated air access in such a way that, if possible, no more wood burns than is absolutely necessary to heat the entire wood mass to the charring temperature.
 The wood must char, not burn, inside the pile; air being let in through the small holes so that no fire can start.
 But it creates a lot of heat and the water evaporates, tar condenses on the green roof, the smoke is yellowish-white and odourless.
-The heat of the smouldering wood inside the pile drives all liquid and organic components out of the wood as smoke.
+The heat of the smouldering wood inside the pile drives all liquid and volatile organic components out of the wood as smoke.